csruiliu/ratchet/README.md

 ## Source Code Modification

+Usually, query suspension should happen in Finalize(), while query resumption should happen in the Sink().
+However, it is still case-by-case due to implementation or performance reason.

 1. Adding suspension and resumption APIs in `pyconnection.cpp` and `pyconnection.hp`
 2. Checking finished pipelines when resumption in `pipeline.cpp`
 3. Suspending and resuming ungrouped aggregation in `physical_ungrouped_aggregate.cpp`